 Why Manhattan?

 A lot of resources were spent on managing & trying to stoke up the performance of the existing storage systems.
 This prognosis wasn’t good, the existing persistence system wouldn’t have worked in the long run.
-Which led to the development of Manhattan.
+This led to the development of Manhattan.

 The requirements to build Manhattan were simple like having a reliable datastore with predictable performance, availability, extensibility, easy operability working with hundreds of thousands of nodes & scalability.